 At our podiatry clinic in Singapore, we understand how debilitating foot pain can be.
 One of the most common causes of foot pain is a Plantar Plate Tear or Plantar Plate Injury.
 Pain from the plantar plate is usually quite distinct as it normally feels like you are stepping on a pebble.
-In this article, we will discuss the causes, symptoms, diagnosis, and treatment options for this condition.
+In this article, we will discuss the causes, symptoms, diagnosis, and management options for this condition.

 What is a Plantar Plate Tear?